-The shares we issue under the 2018 Plan will be authorized but unissued shares or shares underlying any awards that are forfeited, cancelled, held back upon exercise or settlement of an award to satisfy the exercise price or tax withholding, reacquired by us prior to vesting, satisfied without the issuance of stock, expire, or are otherwise terminated (other than by exercise) under the 2018 Plan.
+The shares we issue under the 2018 Plan will be authorized but unissued shares or shares underlying any awards that are forfeited, cancelled, held back upon exercise or settlement of an award to satisfy the exercise price or tax withholding, reacquired by us prior to vesting, satisfied without the issuance of stock, expire, or are otherwise terminated (other than by exercise) under the 2018 Plan or the 2015 Stock Incentive Plan.

-Stock options and stock appreciation rights with respect to no more than 4,000,000 shares of common stock may be granted to any one individual in any one calendar year.
-The maximum number of shares that may be issued as incentive stock options may not exceed 4,000,000 shares, subject to the annual increase set by the 2018 Plan.
-The value of all awards made under the 2018 Plan and all other cash compensation paid by us to any non-employee director in any calendar year shall not exceed \$1,250,000.
+The maximum number of shares that may be issued as incentive stock options may not exceed the Initial Limit, as cumulatively increased on January 1, 2019 and each January 1 thereafter by the lesser of the Annual Increase or 800,000.
+The value of all awards made under the 2018 Plan and all other cash compensation paid by us to any non-employee director in any calendar year shall not exceed \$1,000,000.